1950 Tipperary Senior Hurling Championship

-The 1950 Tipperary Senior Hurling Championship was the 60th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
-The championship began on 1 October 1950 and ended 26 November 1950.
+The 1950 Tipperary Senior Hurling Championship was the 59th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 1 October to 26 November 1950.

-Borris-Ileigh were the defending champions.
+Borris–Ileigh were the defending champions.

-On 26 November 1950, Borris-Ileigh won the championship after a 2–07 to 2–03 defeat of Carrick Davins in the final at Thurles Sportsfield.
-It was their second championship title overall and their second title in succession.
+The final was played on 26 November 1950 at Thurles Sportsfield, between Borris–Ileigh and Carrick Davins, in what was their second meeting in the final overall.
+Borris–Ileigh won the match by 2–07 to 2–03 to claim their second championship title overall and a second consecutive title.